NEASQC-WP61/fasttext-model/README.md

 ## Joining the parts of the model

 Once we have downloaded the different parts of the model, we must join them.
-To do so, we must run the following command on terminal inside the directory where we have downloaded the parts of the model.
+To do so, we must run the following command on <em><strong> computer's terminal </strong></em> inside the directory where we have downloaded the parts of the model.

 <pre><code> cat fasttext_model* > wiki.en.bin </pre></code>

+(It is important to note here that if the command is runned in an IDE rather than in computer's terminal, results may vary).
 This will output a binary file called 'wiki.en.bin' that we can use to encode words of the english dictionary into numeric vectors.

-## Checking the MD5 hash of the file
+## Checking the SHA-2 hash of the file

-Once we have downloaded and joined the model, we can check its MD5 hash to verify that we have the correct file.
+Once we have downloaded and joined the model, we can check its SHA-2 hash to verify that we have the correct file.
 To do so we will run the following command in the terminal, in the same directory where we have the model.

-<pre><code> md5 wiki.en.bin > test_hash_wiki.txt </pre></code>
+<pre><code> shasum -a 256 wiki.en.bin </pre></code>

-Then, we must compare the hash appearing on the file 'test_hash_wiki.txt' with the one appearing on the file 'hash_wiki.txt' stored in the repo.
+Then, we must compare the hash shown with the one appearing on the file 'hash_wiki.txt' stored in the repo.
 If both hashes are equal, it means that we have the proper model file.